 Ordinarily, Sunesis crews would have used a GPS rover to measure around the stockpile and then estimate the building footprint.
 “It’s a tricky exercise to approximate soil quantities on a job this size—too low and we lose money, too high and we lose the bid,” Brown explains.

 Instead, the company opted to test drone-enabled measurements with help from partner SITECH Ohio.
-SITECH provided a DJI Phantom 4 Pro to capture site data and Trimble Stratus, a data visualization and analytics platform, to get an accurate 3D site survey last summer.
+SITECH provided a DJI Phantom 4 Pro to capture site data and Trimble Stratus powered by Propeller to get an accurate 3D site survey last summer.
+Trimble, the global leader in positioning technologies, was an early partner of Propeller.
+Our teams work closely together to deliver Trimble Stratus survey-grade drone data solutions for the heavy civil industries.
 Sunesis then upgraded to the Phantom 4 RTK and Propeller PPK workflow in December 2018.

 “You can start working with Trimble Stratus almost immediately, even if you don’t have any prior experience, because it’s so easy to use,” says SITECH Ohio’s Joel Brown, a construction technology specialist who worked with Sunesis on the project.
 “Anyone can learn how to use it in 15 minutes.”